Netcracker/KubeMarine/documentation/Installation.md

 **Warning**: This section is specific to different OS families.
 Ensure that you use the proper definition format for your OS distributive - it may differ from the presented examples in this document.

 In the `services.packages` section, there is a `services.packages.associations` sub-section that allows you to configure predefined associations of package objects.
-It allows you to redefine the following knowledges:
+It allows you to redefine the following knowledge:

 * executable_name
 * package_name